 Maria Lauren, a.k.a.
 Maria Elena Alberici – Riccio,

 Your Powerful LIFE blog

-* This is a personal blog, produced in my own time and solely reflecting my personal opinions.
+This is a blog about LIFE: Living, Inspiration, Fitness, Entertainment.
+It is produced in my own time and solely reflects my personal opinions.
 Statements on this site do not represent the views or policies of my employer, past or present, or any other organization with which I may be affiliated.
 All content is copyrighted.